idaholab/moose/framework/doc/content/source/controls/WebServerControl.md

 The REST endpoints are as follows:

+### `check`

+Used to determine if the MOOSE webserver is currently listening.
+This doesn't necessarily mean that it is waiting for input.

+Interact with this endpoint by a `GET` request to `/check`.
+On success, the status code will be 200.

 ### `waiting`

 Used to determine of MOOSE is currently waiting within the `WebServerControl`, i.e., that `Control` is waiting for external input.
 The rest of the endpoints that follow require that the control is currently waiting for input.